epam/edp-gerrit-operator/docs/api.md

-GerritGroupStatus defines the observed state of GerritGroup
+GerritGroupStatus defines the observed state of GerritGroup.

 <table>
     <thead>